What is a USDA Loan?

 Other USDA Loan eligibility requirements:

 - Occupy the dwelling (real estate) as your primary residence

 - Be a U.S. Citizen, non-citizen national or Qualified Alien

 - Meet the financial and credit requirements

-- Applicants must not have been suspended or debarred from participating in federal programs
+- Applicants must not have been suspended or debarred from participating in federal program

 What is the minimum Down Payment on USDA?

 A USDA Guaranteed Home loan does not have a down payment requirement.
 However, you can choose to make a down payment and it may come from a gift or any documented asset.

 Is there Mortgage Insurance Premium (aka PMI) or a Guarantee Fee?

 USDA charges mortgage insurance annually at .35%.
 As a result, your monthly payment will include mortgage insurance.